turingschool-examples/intro-to-CSS-transitions/README.md

 ```

 ``transition-timing-function`` defines how a transition will proceed over it's duration and allows the transition to change speed during it's course.
-This property accepts predefined keyowrd values, which you can read about indepth in the W3C definition of them [here](https://www.w3.org/TR/css3-transitions/#transition-timing-function-property), and include:
+This property accepts predefined keyword values, which you can read about in-depth in the W3C definition of them [here](https://www.w3.org/TR/css3-transitions/#transition-timing-function-property), and include:

 * ease
 * linear